Call for Submissions

-You will be notified of acceptance or rejection at the mid-April.
+You will be notified of acceptance or rejection mid-April.

 If your panel is accepted, you must prepare and submit a revised abstract (two pages maximum).
 The two-page abstract should include an overview of the topics being discussed and brief biographies of each participants.
 This abstract must be submitted by 7 May 2019.
 Please prepare your abstract using these templates and instructions.
 For your reference, here is a well-formatted example.
 If we do not receive your revised abstract by 7 May 2019, you will not be allowed to present at SIGGRAPH 2019.